bagpyp/app/docs/README.md

 # App

-This is a whole ass application.
+This is a whole ass, mono-repo application.
+It's got a database and tests and a bunch of other little goodies.

 ## Set up